Greatest MLB Trade Deadline Deals of All Time

 Major League Baseball’s trade deadline gets more attention than any other sport.
-A big reason for this is the consistency of the date: It always falls on July 31 every year and used to be June 15 until 1986.
+A big reason for this is the consistency of the date.
+It used to be June 15 until 1986.
+Then it was always July 31.
+Now it can be any day between July 28 and Aug.
+3.

 The MLB trade deadline also generates the most action.
 Any team can wheel and deal.
 Teams either seek a missing piece to put them over the top in a pennant race or look to unload a star and replenish their farm system.